slime/slime/CONTRIBUTING.md

 extension.

-Additionally, if SLY detects that ASDF is not available in the Lisp runtime, it will fallback to the old `swank-loader.lisp` mechanism, which has also been revised to support the previous two use cases.
+Additionally, if SLY detects that ASDF is not available in the Lisp run-time, it will fallback to the old `swank-loader.lisp` mechanism, which has also been revised to support the previous two use cases.
 Any of the two methods is transparent from Emacs's perspective.